A few things that can be good to know, sorted by category.

 – unsorted (for all other then above).

 There is a garbage sorting bin in the kitchen corner with three containers, where you sort your waste into plastic (blue plastic bag), paper (no bag), and unsorted waste (grey bag).
-There is also a separate brown container for organic waste (degradable bags of green-ish color).
-New bags are found in the marked drawer in the kitchen (second to the bottom drawer).
+There is also a container with two containers: one where you sort organic waste (degradable bags of green-ish color), and one for glass/bottles/metal.
+New bags are found in a plastic box under the kitchen sink.

-On departure, ALL garbage bins in the kitchen and the pizza house must be emptied.
+On departure, ALL garbage bins in the kitchen as well as the grey container must be emptied.
 It is not part of the cleaning, but up to you as individual guest.

 There is no ‘house phone’ at Casa Antigo, so you will need to use your mobile phone to connect.
 However, due to the thick 15th century stone walls, mobile phones do not connect well inside the house, with the exception of the big bedroom on the upper floor.
 If you need to connect inside the house, use any of the WiFi call services you would normally use.
 Outside the house, especially by the pool, the service normally works fine to make calls or send/receive messages.